-7. What is the benefit of using the constant attribute Width compared to just writing 50 every time?
+7. What is the benefit of using the constant attribute Width?

 What will happen with your program if the name entered by the user is longer than Width?
 How could you solve this problem (describe the general idea)?

 8. Optional.
 Surprise your assistant: add any information you like to the business card or change its style (for example, add a double border or a logo).